Lyapunov functions for linear damped wave equations in one-dimensional space with dynamic boundary conditions: Problem statement.

-The closeest approach associated with the present paper is \cite{terrandjeanne2019} where the velocity regulation with a PI is considered.
+The closest approach associated with the present paper is \cite{terrandjeanne2019} where the velocity regulation with a PI is considered.
 However, the controlled boundary condition considered in \cite{terrandjeanne2019} is not a second order dynamic one, and thus is different from the one considered in this paper.
 Nevertheless, the boundary condition considered in \cite{terrandjeanne2019} implies the exponential stability even with small viscous anti-damping at the boundary opposite to the actuation.
 In the case under consideration, only viscous damping at the opposite boundary is considered, and exponential stability is achieved.
-In \cite{conrad1998strong} the wave equation is subject to two dynamic boundary conditions but they focus on the position stabilization, and no viscous terms are considered.
+In \cite{conrad1998strong} the wave equation is subject to two dynamic boundary conditions.{ The authors establish asymptotic stability for the position stabilization and that the decay rate is not exponential}, and no viscous terms are considered for the zero input system. { In \cite{MIFDAL199737}, for the same model (as \cite{conrad1998strong}) the exponential stability toward the origin is obtained but the control law needs the knowledge of $v_{xt}(1,t)$.
+This can be related to the finite dimensional backstepping done in \cite{dandrea2000}.} { Studies have been conducted concerning the potential absence of exponential stabilization for wave-like equations, as evidenced by works such as \cite{morgul1994stabilization}, \cite{rao1995uniform}, and references therein.
+In a broader context, investigations into this issue extend to more general setups, as seen in \cite{gibson1980note}, \cite{triggiani1989lack}, and related references.}

 PI controllers have been successfully and recently used in order to regulate linear and non-linear PDE, see \cite{coron2019pi}, \cite{lhachemi2022proportional}.
 An identification procedure has been presented in \cite{roman2021} for the system \eqref{sys_problem} without source terms on experimental data.
 This means that the considered problem can be associated with an experimental setup.
 A first study has been made on this system in \cite{roman:hal-03902877} using classical form a Lyapunov functional but it failed to prove the exponential stability.
 Only asymptotic stability was established, by using the LaSalle invariance principle.